Mini Cooper’s zippy compact cars are easily recognizable, but are they reliable enough to forgo a Mini Cooper extended warranty?

 As it turns out, Mini has received a few differing opinions on its reliability.
 In this article, we’ll break down what experts are saying and help you decide whether a Mini Cooper extended warranty would be a good idea to give you peace of mind on the road.

 We’ll also take an in-depth look at Mini’s vehicle service contracts and determine whether one of the best extended car warranty companies may offer cheaper, more flexible coverage for your Mini Cooper.
-Start getting free, personalized quotes from our top recommended providers below.
+Start getting free, personalized quotes from our top recommended providers above.

 Mini Cooper Extended Warranty Overview